rt2zz/joiify/README.md

 ### Joiify(scheme)
 Convert the a joiify "scheme" into a Joi "schema" where `scheme`: one of the following
 * `type`: See type values below
 * `Object`: An object.
-Object keys will be recursively converted to Joi objects.
+Object children will be recursively Joiified.
 * `Array`: An array.
 Array children will be used to validate array elements.

 ### Type Conversion